christianhujer/XSlides/README.md

 ## Planned
 - Style override for individual slides (style)
+- Close button for sticky table of contents
 - Configuration dialog
 - Menu for selecting the style
 - Inclusion of slides from other presentations